 Related Reading: Does CMMC Immunize You to Ransomware?

 At first glance, this new set of requirements looks daunting.
-You should understand that they are a set of practices and processes across 17 domains that are cumulative.
+You should understand that they are a cumulative set of practices and processes across all 17 domains.
 To achieve a certain CMMC Level, you must have completed the preceding level.
+A participant must determine which level of certification applies best to their business requirements.

 Let’s review and get a better understanding of the basic CMMC Levels: